dorkodu/sage/sage.md

     You can find our open source project repositories on GitHub.

 Also while writing this document, I was *heavily inspired by* some previous specifications, especially for the document structure.
-I am *literally* just a kid (at least, when I am writing this), so it was really hard for me to do boring paperwork to publish an open standard before developing an actual useful implementation.
+I am *literally* a kid (at least, when I am writing this), so it was really hard for me to do boring paperwork to publish an open standard before developing an actual useful implementation.

 Here they are **:**